Grading systems by country: United States

 Chromatic variants ("+" and " − ") are used.
 In most 100-point grading systems, the letter grade without variants is centered around a value ending in five.
 The "plus" variant is then assigned the values near the nine digit and the "minus" variant is assigned the values near zero.
 Any decimal values are usually rounded.
 Thus, a score of 80 to 82 is a B−, a score 83 to 86 is a B and a score of 87 to 89 is a B+.
 The four-point GPA scale, the letter grade without variants is assigned to the integer.
 The "plus" and "minus" variants are then assigned to .3 above the integer and .3 below the integer, respectively.
 Thus, a B is equal to 3.0, a B+ is equal to 3.3, and a B− is equal to 2.7.

 The A range is often treated as a special case.
 In most American schools, a 4.00 is regarded as perfect and the highest GPA one can achieve.
 Thus, an A, being the prime grade, achieves the mark of a 4.00; for the A+ mark, most schools still assign a value of 4.00, equivalent to the A mark, to prevent deviation from the standard 4.00 GPA system.
 However, the A+ mark, then, becomes a mark of distinction that has no impact on the student's GPA.
 A few schools, however, do assign grade values of 4.33 or 4.30; but the scale is still called "4.0", because grading scales (or "quality indices") take their numerical names from the highest whole number.

-In many American high schools, students may also score above 4.0 if taking advanced, honors, Advanced Placement, or International Baccalaureate classes (for example, a "regular" A would be worth four points, but an A earned in an advanced class might be worth 4.5 or 5 points towards the GPA.).
+In multiple American high schools, students may also score above 4.0 if taking advanced, honors, Advanced Placement, or International Baccalaureate classes (for example, a "regular" A would be worth four points, but an A earned in an advanced class might be worth 4.5 or 5 points towards the GPA.).
 This is called a weighted GPA.

-There has been dispute over how colleges should look at grades from previous schools and high schools because one grade in one part of the country might not be the equivalent of a grade in another part of the country.
-In other words, an "A" might be 90–100 somewhere, and a 94–100 somewhere else.
 In middle and high schools that do not use a system based on academic credit, the grade point average is computed by taking the mean of all grades.
 In colleges and universities that use discrete evaluation, the grade-point average is calculated by multiplying the quantitative values by the credit value of the correlative course and then dividing the total by the sum of all credits.